UPB-FILS-AM-FR/am-projet-GalanRaduM24/README.md

 |`Author` | Galan Radu-Mihai

 ## Description
-- My Project consists in a robot that can grab objects and also use multiple sensors
+- My Project consists in a robot that can grab objects and also use multiple sensors.
+The robot can be controlled using an IR remote
 - Makeblock robot kit (Uses 2 motors a distance sensor and a humidity sensor.
 All the components are controlled using an IR remote)
 - Makeblock clamp claw (Uses 1 motor for operating a claw)
-- Adafruit DRV8871 DC Motor Driver Breakout (Used for onnecting the claw's motor to the board)
+- Adafruit DRV8871 DC Motor Driver Breakout (Used for connecting the claw's motor to the board)
+- Adafruit TCS34725 RGB Color Sensor (Used for detecting the color of the ground)
 - LCD (normal 2 row i2c LCD for showing information)
-- //TO be added // RGB sensor TCS34725
+- Feature: it can play ImperialMarch

 Connexions:
-- -> RJ25_Port4 - Ultrasonic
+- -> RJ25_Port3 - Ultrasonic
 - -> RJ25_Port1 - Humidity
 - -> Motor_Interface_M1 - Right_DcMotor
 - -> Motor_Interface_M2 - Left_DcMotor
 - -> SCL, SDA, GND, VCC - LCD (0x27 address)
+- -> SCL, SDA, GND, VCC - RGB sensor (0x29 address)
+- -> A0, A1 - Motor Driver Breakout
 - -> 9 - MotorBreakout_IN1
 - -> 10 - MotorBreakout_IN2